Cocotte-Corp/PitchDark/gonogo-review/AcceptanceTestPlan.md

     Options Button:
         An Options button is visible on the main menu.
-        When pressed, it opens the options menu with categories (Video, Audio, Controls).
+        When pressed, it opens the options menu with categories (Video, Audio, Keybinds).
         The player can change settings and confirm changes.
         The player can return to the main menu from the options menu.